This magazine takes you directly into the future!

-Digital Transformation : The new Face of Big Industrial Sectors
+Digital Transformation : The New Face of Big Industrial Sectors

-When we think about the Digital Transformation we’ve been experiencing the last couple of decades and its influence on the business landscape, the first things that cross our mind are digital workplaces, improved collaboration, cloud computing, and similar trends.
+When we think about the Digital Transformation we’ve been experiencing over the last couple of decades and its influence on the business landscape, the first things that cross our mind are digital workplaces, improved collaboration, cloud computing, and similar trends.

 All these trends are primarily workplace-related.

-What we are missing from this picture is that the impact the exponential development of the digital world had on industries like the Oil & Gas and manufacturing industry maybe even more profound.
+What we are missing from this picture is that the impact the exponential development of the digital world had on industries like the Oil & Gas and manufacturing industry may be even more profound.

 So, much so, that in a couple of decades from now, the centuries-old cycle of legacy industrial facilities may finally be broken.